FREE Shipping on orders over $899

 Uses of Vitamin C

 Given its wide range of functions in the body, vitamin C is used in a variety of applications to maintain health and treat various conditions.
-Here are some of the most common uses for vitamin C:
+Here are some of the most common uses of vitamin C:

 1. Prevention and Treatment of Colds and Flu: One of the most popular uses of vitamin C is in the prevention and treatment of colds and flu.
-Although vitamin C does not necessarily prevent the onset of colds, it can help reduce the duration and severity of symptoms.
+Although vitamin C doesn't necessarily prevent the onset of colds, it can help reduce the duration and severity of symptoms.
 It can also strengthen the immune system, which could help prevent respiratory infections in the first place.

 Sources of Vitamin C